JettN/cse134bhw5/README.md

 I removed image rotation when hovered feature.
 It was giving me a headache constantly seeing the image rotate whenever I accidentally hovered over it.

 Added `<hr>` tag at the end of every `<header>` for consistency

+Moved all style tags and JS code into files seperate from the html files